leerob/dart-react-todo/README.md

 ```

 That's it!
 We can modify the settings for our site to change the site name.
 You can view the deployed todo app at https://dart-react-todo.netlify.com/.

+### Your Turn

+The todo list isn't fully completed per our requirements.
+To fully finish the application, you'll need to:

+- [ ] Mark todos as completed when the checkbox is clicked
+- [ ] Add an action for clearing all completed todos
+- [ ] Modify the `TodoStore` to listen to the new action
+- [ ] Create the `TodoFooter` component
+- [ ] Hook up the buttons in the footer to the store
+- [ ] Use icons inside the buttons

 ### Additional Resources